-We have incurred net losses each year since our inception in 1989, including net losses of \$19.6 million and \$16.3 million for the years ended December 31, 2016 and 2015, respectively.
-As of December 31, 2016, we had accumulated a deficit of approximately \$343.6 million and had \$23.0 million of cash.
-Based on our current plan and cash on hand, we believe that we are positioned to sustain our operations until at least March 31, 2018.
+We have incurred net losses each year since our inception in 1989, including net losses of \$16.3 million and \$19.9 million for the years ended December 31, 2015 and 2014, respectively.
+As of December 31, 2015, we had accumulated a deficit of approximately \$324.0 million and had \$14.6 million of cash.
+Based on our current plan and cash on hand, we believe that we are well positioned to sustain our operations until we achieve profitability.

-Although we believe we will achieve profitability without the need to raise additional capital, we may continue to incur significant operating losses over the next several years despite sales increasing and margins improving, due to continuing expenses related to our research and development programs, and the expense associated with continuing the commercialization of our approved products and completing the development of our current or future product candidates.
+Although we believe we will achieve profitability without the need to raise additional capital, we may continue to incur significant operating losses over the next several years despite sales increasing and margins improving, due to continuing expenses related to our research and development programs, and the expense associated with continuing the commercialization of our approved products and completing the development of our product candidates.
 We cannot predict with any certainty the amount of future losses.
-Our ability to maintain profitability will depend on, among other things, increasing sales of our current products, improving gross margins, successfully commercializing our new products, completing the development of our current or future product candidates, timely initiation and completion of clinical trials, obtaining regulatory approvals, establishing manufacturing, sales and marketing arrangements with third parties, maintaining supplies of key manufacturing components and the possible acquisition and development of complementary products.
+Our ability to maintain profitability will depend on, among other things, increasing sales of our current products, improving gross margins, successfully commercializing our new products, completing the development of our product candidates, timely initiation and completion of clinical trials, obtaining regulatory approvals, establishing manufacturing, sales and marketing arrangements with third parties, maintaining supplies of key manufacturing components and the possible acquisition and development of complementary products.
 Therefore, we may not be able to achieve or sustain profitability.

-In the longer term, we may need to raise additional funds in order to continue to complete product development programs and complete clinical trials needed to obtain approval for and commercialize our current or future product candidates or to capitalize on potential strategic opportunities.
+In the longer term, we may need to raise additional funds in order to continue to complete product development programs and complete clinical trials needed to obtain approval for and commercialize our current product candidates or to capitalize on potential strategic opportunities.
 We cannot be certain that actual results will not differ materially from our current projections and that current capital will be sufficient to achieve profitability nor that funding will be available on favorable terms, if at all.
 Some of the factors that will impact our ability to raise additional capital and our overall success include:

-- The rate and degree of progress of our product development; - The ability to maintain our manufacturing facility's compliance with U.S. Food and Drug Administration (FDA) requirements including establishment and product fees; - The rate of regulatory approval to proceed with clinical development programs; - The level of success achieved in clinical trials; - The requirements to maintain marketing authorization and licenses from regulatory bodies in the United States and other countries in good standing; - The liquidity and market volatility of our equity securities; - Regulatory and manufacturing requirements and uncertainties; and - Staying ahead of technological developments by competitors.
+- The rate and degree of progress of our product development; - The ability to maintain our manufacturing facility's compliance with U.S. Food and Drug Administration (FDA) requirements including establishment and license fees; - The rate of regulatory approval to proceed with clinical development programs; - The level of success achieved in clinical trials; - The requirements to maintain marketing authorization and licenses from regulatory bodies in the United States and other countries in good standing; - The liquidity and market volatility of our equity securities; - · Regulatory and manufacturing requirements and uncertainties; and - Staying ahead of technological developments by competitors.